calhoward/calhoward.github.io/_posts/2022-07-13-Taylor_C713_Interface_Board_Fix.md

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_13-min.jpg)
 *Pictured: Delicious frozen yogurt.
 Photo credit - [Fuse Frozen Co](https://www.facebook.com/fusefrozenco)*

-With a basic understanding of circuitry, and no money spent, I was able to successfully breathe new life into these interface boards.
+We may never know what fried both those boards.
+I'm assuming brown-outs or other power related issues due to inclement weather.
+Alas, with an understanding of circuitry, and no money spent, I was able to successfully breathe new life into these interface boards.
 No waiting for parts to ship, no burden placed on the company's bottom line; a job well done.
 In the process, I learned quite a bit about how the C713 functions at its board logic level.
 I'm sure this knowledge will come in handy again in the future.

 Who knew it would be that simple?
 This is easily a hall-of-fame fix (for me).
 Please pass this write-up on if you found it interesting or helpful in any way.
-I can rest easy now, knowing that Taylor won't be profiting off their own broken products again if I'm there to do anything about it.
+I can rest easy now, knowing that Taylor won't be profiting off their own broken products again (if I'm there to do anything about it).

 Not today.

-*Shoutouts and thank you to [Fuse Frozen Co.](https://fusefrozenco.com/) for enlisting my help, and for granting permission to publish my findings in this write-up.*
+*Shout-outs and thank you to [Fuse Frozen Co.](https://fusefrozenco.com/) for enlisting my help, and for granting permission to publish my findings in this write-up.*